The Organic Substrate

 Why?

 Because they are not installed.
-They aren't a programme or a philosophy or a model that can be uninstalled when inconvenient.
+They are not a program or a philosophy or a model that can be uninstalled when inconvenient.
 They are and have always been the organic substrate beneath the inorganic one.
-Engendered signatures of knowing that existed long before the fear architecture arrived – and was built and scaled intentionally on top to mute the organic.
+Engendered signatures of knowing that existed long before the fear architecture arrived, built and scaled intentionally on top to mute them.

 The Field